transdigiware/blockchain/howto/ibp-console-create-app.md

 Fabric [service discovery](https://hyperledger-fabric.readthedocs.io/en/release-2.2/discovery-overview.html){: external} allows your applications to dynamically find the peer and ordering endpoints of your network and the peers on the channel outside your organization that need to endorse a transaction.
 If you do not configure service discovery, the endpoint information of peer and ordering nodes on your channel needs to be added manually to your connection profile or your application.
 You would need to edit your connection profile or update your application each time a node is added or removed from your network.

-To configure a client application to use service discovery, set the following options on the `gateway.connect()` call we configure `connectionOptions` that include:
+To configure a client application to use service discovery, set the following options on the `gateway.connect()` call by defining   `connectionOptions` that include:
 ```
 discovery: { enabled: true, asLocalhost: false, strategy: DefaultQueryHandlerStrategies.MSPID_SCOPE_ROUND_ROBIN }
 ```